guyfrommilkyway/portfolio-v3/README.md

 yarn start     # run application in production mode (.env.production)
 ```

-#### Running the application

-Development Mode: open http://localhost:8080 in your browser to see the result.
+- On development mode, go to http://localhost:8080 in your browser
-Production Mode: open http://localhost:3000 in your browser to see the result.
+- On production mode, go to http://localhost:3000 in your browser

 ### Project structure
 This project follows a well-organized directory structure for better maintainability and scalability.
 Below is an overview of the various directories and their purposes: